 - Applicants have to be willing to contribute at least 100 hours of volunteering to help other homeowners build their homes.

-- Applicant should come from a low-income household that cannot qualify for a regular mortgage.
+- Applicants should come from low-income households that cannot qualify for a regular mortgage.

 - Applicants should want to own a house for reasons like overcrowding in the home, deteriorating house, or damage to the house.
 There has to be a pressing need to own a house.